euraf/agroforestreeadvice/CONTRIBUTING.md

 |1 single numerical value|1 column containing a range (x-y) |1 if value is within range, 0 if value is outside range|
 |range of values|1 column containing a single value|1 if the characteristic is within the input range, 0 if the characteristic is outside it|

+Don't forget to add the ID column (line 1 in the file):
+#add an IDAFTA column to the data so that reference to this ID column can be automated

 save your file as suitability_MODELNAME.R

 ### step 4: add your tool to agroforestryadvice code